mohabg/CellSociety/peer code review.md

 > - Within Simulation.java and WaTorSimulation.java.
 Both of these classes have similar methods, even though WaTor extends Simulation.
 Thus, I should just remove duplicated methods in WaTor and just use a reference to the method defined in the abstract class.

 #Long Methods Section
+####My suggested changes for Zdravko:
+> - He could make it much easier on himself in terms of debugging his front end code by separating the lines of code that returned the proper simulation by making it a separate method that returns a simulation.
+That way, he can limit the amount of code in one method